arungeorgesaji/tide/README.md

 - `10k` - Move up 10 lines

 ### Search Mode
-Search mode is entered by pressing `/` in normal mode.
+Search mode is entered by pressing `/` in normal mode or `?` for backward search.

 - Type your search pattern
 - `Enter` - Execute search and jump to first match